59 Amazing Crafts Using Newspaper

 This stitched star garland is a nice patriotic touch for any room of your home or for a themed party.
 Go to Factory Direct Craft.com for the instructions.

 31. Newspaper Carrot

-I think this is a very unique project.
+I think these newspaper carrots make a very unique project.
 A basket of these sitting on the counter in a wire basket would be very interesting looking.
-Go to 123Peppy for the directions.

 32. Coiled Coasters